 Finally, you should consider how you will be using the bike.
-Professional road racers, for example, will often ride what appear to be small frames, which most of us would be uncomfortable.
+Professional road racers, for example, will often ride what appear to be small frames, which most of us would be uncomfortable with.
 If you want speed over comfort, a smaller frame could suit you better, for example.

-There are no hard and fast rules here.
-The best bike fit for you is a combination of all of these measurements and your own riding style and preference.
+There are no hard and fast rules.
+The best bike fit for you is a combination of all of these measurements plus your own riding style and preference.